 With more people on lockdowns or having to work from home, the role that your digital presence plays is more critical than ever.

 If prospective customers can’t find you online, they may not have any other chance to find you at all.

 But what if all of your inquiry generally comes from trade shows and expos, and those are now closed?

 Can you still sell if your traveling sales reps cannot go and visit clients at their places of work?

 Google is still open.
 Facebook and other social media networks are still available.
 People are going to be spending more time online than perhaps ever before in the coming weeks and months.

-It is more important than ever that your business has a comprehensive digital presence.
+It is more important than ever that your business has a comprehensive, effective digital presence.